h4t0n/nodejs-4-lts-openshift/README.md

 Then push the repo to OpenShift with `git push`

-#### More info
+## Additional information
 This repository is a fork of [Ramr nodejs custom version](https://github.com/ramr/nodejs-custom-version-openshift).
-See it for  documentation about Openshift hooks or other.
+See it for documentation about Openshift hooks or if you want additional information.